WebDevStudios/wds-acf-blocks/README.md

 From the command line, type any of the following to perform an action:

-`npm run build` - Compile and build all assets .
+`npm run build` - Compile and build all assets.

 `npm run start` - Automatically compile the SCSS & Tailwind to CSS; minifies the JS.
-This will also
+This will also build all the blocks using WP Scripts.

-## Getting Started
+## Find and Replace

 Start by doing a find and replace within the plugin to update the namespace and functioon prefix.
 Currently, this is set to `abs` (*A*CF *B*lock *S*tarter).
 The namespace and prefix need to match or you will get linting errors.
 Be careful when doing this as "abs" is also matched within the words `absolute`, `tabs`, `abstract`, etc.

 The safest method is to do a search for `\abs` and `$abs_` and replace those with your new namespace.

 We are additionally using a `CompanyName\ProjectName` style namespace - in our case, `WebDevStudios\abs`.
 To maintain consistency, you should consider using a similar structure - ie: `AcmeWidgets\acme`.

+This requires the `wd_s` theme, but it's probably already been renamed to something else.
+Make sure that you update the path inside the `postcss.config.js` file that is looking for the Tailwind config inside the `wd_s` theme.

 ## Contributing and Support